Skip to content Skip to main navigation Report an accessibility issue

 This process begins by evaluating the knowledge and skills interns bring to their internship year.
 These skills and competencies are explored during orientation as interns reflect on their own experiences.
 Interns are asked in a variety of settings, including meetings with the training director and supervisors, training seminars, and case conferences, to consider their own level of skill and professional development.
 Initially, interns are expected to demonstrate many skills at an intermediate level as described in the Intern Evaluation Form Rating Scale.
 Interns will be asked to set goals, to build on the skills they bring, and to acquire advanced skills that are essential in the profession.
 These goals are reviewed periodically and may be revised as they progress through the internship year.

 Goals are addressed primarily through experiential and didactic learning processes.
 Theory and techniques, based on current research and scholarly works, are presented in didactic settings and through readings.
-Interns will be provided ample opportunity to observe professional staff in various settings before participating in areas that are new to them, such as facilitating brief assessments/triage appointments.
+Interns will be provided the opportunity to observe professional staff in various settings before participating in areas that are new to them.
 As competence develops, interns are encouraged to take on more responsibility and leadership.
 It has been our experience that most interns quickly move toward independent practice under supervision, with the goal of leaving the internship year as a professional psychologist and colleague.

 Aims